DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 </details>

 ### Game Modes
 The game allows the user to decide which level of questions they would like to be challenged with in the quiz.
-This is avaliable immediatly after they enter a username and comes in Easy, Moderate and Hard and the questions will change accordingly.
+This is available immediately after they enter a username and comes in Easy, Moderate and Hard and the questions will change accordingly.
 <details><summary>Game Modes</summary>
 <img src="docs/features/feature-game-modes.png">
 </details>